Policy and Guidelines

 Where an employee is performing the full range of duties associated with a task, the employee is entitled to receive the full amount specified irrespective of their time fraction.

 Principals are required to use a merit-based selection process for the assignment of task related special payments of more than 3 months duration that includes inviting expressions of interest from interested employees.
-The selection process should be consistent with the requirements set out in the including the establishment of a panel.
+The selection process should be consistent with the requirements set out in the Recruitment in Schools Guide including the establishment of a panel.

 Principals may temporarily assign, without a selection process, a task related special payment to another employee if the employee in receipt of that special payment is absent for more than 1 week but less than 3 months.